mohitjain/mohitjain/_posts/2013-04-05-how-to-use-git-flow-in-your-projects.markdown

 It will merge feature/login branch to develop branch and delete this feature/login branch.

-Keep creating new feature branch.
+Keep creating a new feature branch.
 Keep working on it.
-Once done, finish that feature and it will be merge on develop branch.
-Push that develop branch, so that other people can pull it.
+Once done, finish that feature and it will be merged on develop branch.
+Push that develop branch so that other people can pull it.

 {% highlight ruby %}
 git push origin develop